Fixed Asset Management and Compliance Training Course

 - Accountable Managers, Safety or Risk Post Holders

-- Prospective Managers aiming to enhance their risk and safety management skills.
+- Prospective Managers looking to elevate their risk & safety management skills.

 Overview:

-This course provides an introduction to the key components of a modern risk management process through the development of a Safety Management System (SMS).
-It illustrates how these elements can be utilized to manage risk within contemporary socio-technical systems.
-Establishing an effective SMS is becoming a widely adopted approach for managing risk in complex and safety-critical environments.
-The course equips participants with the skills to build and adapt safety and risk management systems tailored to their specific areas of expertise.
-While the concept of SMS is not new, it is increasingly being mandated by regulations in high-performance industries and accreditation schemes.
-The course draws on frameworks from high-risk industries as benchmarks and explores these principles through a blend of theoretical instruction and practical experience shared by consultant practitioners.
-Additionally, the course will address the intersections with other management systems, such as Quality and Environmental Management.
+This course presents the key components of a contemporary risk management process by guiding participants through the construction of a Safety Management System (SMS).
+It illustrates how these elements can be leveraged to control risk within modern socio-technical environments.
+Establishing an effective SMS has become a widely adopted methodology for managing risk in complex, safety-critical systems.
+Participants will gain the capability to design and adapt safety and risk frameworks tailored to their specific areas of expertise.
+Although the concept of an SMS is well-established, it is increasingly mandated by regulations and accreditation bodies across high-performance industries.
+The curriculum utilizes SMS frameworks from high residual-risk sectors as benchmarks.
+These principles are examined by consultant practitioners who blend theoretical knowledge with extensive practical experience.
+The course also explores the distinctions and intersections between SMS and other management systems, such as Quality and Environmental frameworks.

-- Grasp the fundamentals of safety management systems.
+- Comprehend the fundamental principles of safety management systems.

 - Identify strategies to mitigate the impact of new and emerging technologies by applying SMS principles.

-- Develop the structure of their own Safety and Risk Management System using a benchmark.
+- Develop the structure of their own Safety & Risk Management System against a benchmark.

 Format of the Course: